aleemon/nemwebR/README.md

 nemwebR is under active development and features may be added or removed.
 There are number of obvious areas for improvement, but the core functions are sufficient for many analysis applications.

-Future improvements:

--   Speed improvements – the functions are currently built on the base `read.csv()` function which is significantly slower than either `dplyr::read_csv()` or `data.table::fread()`.
-Unfortunately these functions don’t play nice with the awkward formatting of AEMO csv files.

--   Efficiently pulling in report data from across the archive and current datasets

--   Change the datestring entry over to a more logical YYYYMM format

--   Improve the error handling and error messaging

 ### Future Datasets